Office Hours

 Managing Editor, Medieval Feminist Forum (June 2004-May 2009); Society for Medieval Feminist Scholarship

 I am cat obsessed.
 Currently, I own two lovely purebred felines: a silver Egyptian Mau (named Gawain) and a champagne point Tonkinese (named Hadwisa).
 I have never been without a cat during my entire life.
 In fact, I had a gorgeous Burmese (named Jezebel) as my babysitter when I was a baby!
 Throughout the years, I have had several Siamese (seal point, flame point, and lavender point), a couple Himalayans, and even a Persian.
 As you can probably guess, I like to own fancy cats--but I love each and every feline out there no matter its color and breed.
 Some even call me "the cat whisperer."
-I am currently the youngest member of the F-M Cat Club and help host cat shows at the Red River Fairgrounds, too, where I can pet as many cats as my heart desires.
+I am also a member of the F-M Cat Club and help host cat shows at the Red River Fairgrounds, too, where I can pet as many cats as my heart desires.

 I am a very active scholar and always have numerous projects in progress.
 However, my biggest undertakings right now are:

-2. Co-editing, with Jenny Bledsoe, The Companion to Sexuality in the Medieval West.
+2. Finishing, with Jenny Bledsoe, The Companion to Sexuality in the Medieval West.
 This is essentially an updated take on the famous (and still incredibly useful) collection by Vern Bullough and James Brundage (U Chicago, 1996).

 3. Editing the The Palgrave Encyclopedia of Medieval Women’s Writing in the Global Middle Ages (with Diane Watt and Liz Herbert McAvoy).
 This will encompass hundreds of women from all around the globe.

 In additional to teaching medieval studies and queer theory, I also serve as the department's linguist.
-Recently, Dr. Kim Donehower and I crafted a Linguistics minor and a Linguistics certificate that are available at the undergraduate level.
+Dr. Kim Donehower and I crafted a Linguistics minor and a Linguistics certificate that are available at the undergraduate level.
 You can find the requirements on the Department of English's homepage.

 Courses include the regularly offered Modern Grammar, History of the English Language, and Introduction to Linguistics.
 Special topics courses, such as Old English (Language), Middle English (Language), Gender & Language, Syntax and Argumentation, etc. are offered as available in my schedule.
 Most of my personal focus is in the area of morpho-syntax, as you can see, but I occasionally dabble in sociolinguistics as intersections with gender, race, and sexuality.